gregology/gregology.github.io/_posts/2020-02-05-my-experience-with-the-australian-dva.md

 #### August 14th, 2020

-Today I received a think envelop from Medavie Blue Cross.
+Today I received a thick envelope from Medavie Blue Cross.
 The thought of filling out pages of new paperwork filled me with dread.
 However the contents surprised me.
 Inside was a Veterans Affairs Canada Services and Benefits booklet and my Veterans Affairs Canada card.
 It was a huge relief to receive this little piece of plastic.
 Thank you to everyone that has made this possible.

 #### October 1st, 2020